 Small Pieces, Big Impact

 Large room = large artwork.
 To balance vast spaces, group pieces in even numbers.
 To anchor furniture, group your piece in uneven numbers.
-This technique offers volume without overcrowding, but be careful not to display your large pieces too far apart, 2-3 inches, max!
-Once again, once and cozy.
-This tip is as crucial as the “60 inches at center” rule, and key to achieving the Pinterest-worthy look for your wall.
+This technique offers volume without overcrowding.
+But be careful not to display your large piecesframes too far apart: 2-3 inches, max!
+This tip is as crucial as the “60 inches at center” rule and is key to achieving the Pinterest-worthy look for your wall.

 And when hanging multiple sizes in a gallery together, always put the larger piece on the left side of the group.
 It’s proven more aesthetically pleasing to the eye!

 Think outside of the frame.
-One image may be too awesome to be contained in a single frame.
-So build it out over multiples!
-Work with our team to print your images in portions, frame them separately; hang them in a row to create a stunning triptych. (not to mention a focal point and conversation piece!)
+One image may be too awesome to be contained in a single picture frame, so build it out over multiples!
+You can work with our team to print your images in portions or frame them separately.
+And try hanging them in a row to create a stunning triptych, not to mention a focal point and conversation piece!